-Medically described as an autoimmune disease, rheumatoid arthritis is one of the most common medical conditions one may experience as they age.
+Medically described as an autoimmune disease, rheumatoid arthritis is one of the most common medical conditions you may experience.
 Since it is an autoimmune disease, the primary cause of your joint swelling and pain is your body itself.
 How so?

 Often called as "degenerative arthritis," osteoarthritis is actually the most common type of joint disease experienced by older people.
 In this case, your joint's protective layer is slowly destroyed due to the natural wear and tear process.
-Remember, our body is not invincible.
+Remember, your body is not invincible.
 With continuous use, our body will inevitably acquire mild or severe damages.
-Compared to a young person’s body, our healing process slows down as we age.
-Hence, there are certain parts of our body that are not as healthy, strong and efficient as before.
+Compared to a young person’s body, your healing process slows down as you age.
+Hence, there are certain parts of your body that are not as healthy, strong, and efficient as before.
 Cartilages are one of these parts.
 As mentioned above, as cartilages become thinner, your bones will be able to rub each other.
 This bone friction will eventually result to severe pain and inflammation.
 In addition to that, another important note to remember is that osteoarthritis can affect any joints of your body.
-However, it is usually developed in one’s spine, hands, hips and knee.
+However, it is usually developed in one’s spine, hands, hips, and knee.

 Another interesting topic under arthritis as a degenerative disease is gout or “gouty arthritis”.
 Although this condition can occur in people who are 20 years old or above, it is more commonly observed in people aging from 40 to 50 years old.
 But, what exactly is this type of medical condition?